 The route to the left is a more direct route to the lake with much less elevation loss and gain.
 If you are navigating with AllTrails, you will be taken through Headlight Basin.
 You can still see the Alpine Basin Route on the app, it just isn’t the default option.

-This Alpine Basin Route is easy to follow with many offshoots to take in the grandeur of the valley.
+This Alpine Basin Route is easy to follow with many offshoots of the main trail to take in the grandeur of the valley.
 Along this section of trail we were greeted by three mountain goats enjoying some salt licks on the rocks.

 There are a number of stream crossings where people were filling their water bottles.
 I would highly suggest filtering water even if the water is coming from such a high altitude.
 I’ve been enjoying my filtering water bottle, HydraPak Flux+, on hikes so if I am running low on water I can refill it and not have to worry about any unwanted toxins.